alebarbaja/gha-vue-todo-exercise/README.md

 I used the pre-built versions of Vue.js and Tailwind CSS in this project, rather than configuring and installing them from scratch.

 ---
+### Contributing
+This repository has [a project](https://github.com/users/alebarbaja/projects/1) where anyone can contribute.

+---
 🌐 Demo: https://alejandronarvaja.com/gha-vue-todo-exercise/